chrismurrph/default-db-format/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/default-db-format.svg)](https://clojars.org/default-db-format)

-One way of working with Om Next is to have initial state that is not normalized, and let Om Next do the normalization for you.
+One way of working with Om Next is to have it normalize your app's initial state.
 Here we check that this initial normalization - into 'default db format' - succeeds.
-And check that the state stays fully normalized in the face of your code's mutations.
+And check that the state stays
+normalized in the face of your code's mutations.

 Any issues and a heads-up display (HUD) will pop up.